Glasbury: Split between Radnorshire and Breconshire

 Following the end of the semi-autonomous Marcher Lordships with the Laws in Wales Acts 1535–1542, the parish and village of Glasbury north of the Wye together with the village south of the Wye were placed in the hundred of Painscastle in the county of Radnorshire, whilst the outlying parts of the parish south of the Wye (including Felindre, Pipton, and Tregoyd) were placed in the hundred of Talgarth in the county of Brecknockshire.
 This continued till 1844, when all of Glasbury south of the Wye was transferred to Brecknockshire.

 The village today

 Two ecclesiastical parishes

 Following floods in the mid seventeenth century, the River Wye changed course and the old parish church of St Peter's found itself south (rather than north) of the river and subsequently fell into disrepair.
 A new one was built still further south in 1661, though the current building dates from 1837.
 It is now a Grade II listed building.
 In 1883, a second church was built north of the river and the Radnorshire side of the village transferred to the new parish of Glasbury, All Saints.
+The Old Vicarage, overlooking the river just to the south of Glasbury Bridge, is a hall house dating from the 15th century, and a Grade I listed building.